JuliaExtremes/IDFDataCanada.jl/README.md

-# IDF-data
+# IDF-data 🇨🇦
-A set of methods to get ECCC IDF data from .txt files
+A set of methods to get ECCC IDF data from .txt files.

+*Note: Compatible with Linux/MacOS only, sorry Windows users...* 😐

+## Overview

+Intensity-Duration-Frequency (IDF) files from Engineering Climate Datasets of Environment and Climate Change Canada (ECCC) are available for download in .txt format, a format that can be less convinient to use.
+IDF.jl offers methods to get ECCC IDF data in NetCDF (.nc) or CSV (.csv) format automatically from the .txt files from ECCC Client Climate server.

 ## Required dependencies